The limit point in the Jante's law process has an absolutely continuous distribution: Preliminaries

 For any set $X \subset \mathbb{R}^d$ we denote by $\mathrm{Conv}(X)$ the convex hull of $X$, i.e.\ the smallest convex set containing $X$.
 We denote by $\partial X$ the boundary of $X$ and by $X^\circ$ the interior of $X$.
 For any $\delta > 0$ we denote by $N_\delta(X)$ the $\delta$-neighbourhood of $X$, i.e.\ the set of points whose Euclidean distance to $X$ is less than $\delta$.

 Some basic facts about continuity of $\mathbb{R}^d$-valued random variables and continuity of Borel probability measures on $\mathbb{R}^d$ are collected in the appendix.
-The main two facts that we will use are that any mixture of continuous random variables is continuous, and that if a continuous random variable is conditioned on an event of positive probability then the conditioned random variable is continuous.
-We will see a simple argument that uses these two facts in the proof of Lemma~\ref{L: reduction to bounded case} at the end of section~\ref{S: uniform geometry}.
+The main two facts that we will use are that any mixture of absolutely continuous random variables is absolutely continuous and that if an absolutely continuous random variable is conditioned on an event of positive probability then the conditioned random variable is absolutely continuous.
+We will see a simple argument that uses these two facts in the proof of Lemma~\ref{L: reduction to bounded case} at the end of \S\ref{S: uniform geometry}.

 For any set $X = \{x_1, \dots, x_M\} \subset \mathbb{R}^d$ of cardinality $M = N-1$ we let

 and we define the following geometric functionals of $X$:

 We call $F(X)$ the {\em moment of inertia} of $X$.
 The functional $F$ serves as a Lyapunov function for the Jante's law processes $Y(\cdot)$ and $Z(\cdot)$.
 One can easily verify the following inequalities among the geometric functionals: